Airline meal: 1970s: Budget offerings, celebrity chefs and transnational foodways

-1980s-Present: Ongoing Security and Cost Issues
+1980s–present: Ongoing security and cost issues

 High air travel demand has meant that airlines have been forced to find new ways to cut costs.
 In 1987, Robert L. Crandall, the president and chairman of American Airlines reportedly saved the company up to $40,000 a year just by removing a single olive from their first class meals.

 In 2006, a plot to set off explosives on board ten transatlantic flights using homemade explosives was uncovered.
-This led to liquids measuring more than 100ml being banned from all flights, forcing passengers to purchase pricer beverages at the airport and on board the aircraft.
+This led to liquids measuring more than 100 ml being banned from all flights, forcing passengers to purchase pricier beverages at the airport and on board the aircraft.

-In 2016, British Airways scrapped the service of the second meal in premium economy and economy class for all short haul flights.
+In 2016, British Airways scrapped the service of the second meal in premium economy and economy class for all short-haul flights.
 Passengers had to make do with snacks or purchase an extra meal should they get hungry.

 International airlines have been working with celebrity or Michelin-star chefs to further elevate the mid-air dining experience.
-Examples include American Airlines’ partnership with restaurateur and judge on Food Network cooking game show Chopped Maneet Chauhanon their first and business class menus, and Singapore Airlines' Book the Cook, where passengers flying in the premium classes have the option to choose their meals from selections created by the airline’s panel of chefs.
+Examples include American Airlines' partnership with restaurateur and judge on the Food Network cooking game show Chopped Maneet Chauhanon their first and business class menus, and Singapore Airlines' Book the Cook, where passengers flying in the premium classes have the option to choose their meals from selections created by the airline's panel of chefs.

 The COVID-19 pandemic saw in-flight dining become an experience of nostalgia, as people bought set meals to dine on the ground.
-In 2020, Singapore Airlines hosted diners on their grounded A380s, as part of the “Discover Your Singapore Airlines: Restaurant A380 @ Changi” experience.
+In 2020, Singapore Airlines hosted diners on their grounded A380s, as part of the "Discover Your Singapore Airlines: Restaurant A380 @ Changi" experience.
 Tickets sold out within 30 minutes of its launch.
+Since 1 July 2023, there is a vending machine at Shonai Airport that offers microwavable frozen dishes served on All Nippon Airways Co.
+(ANA)'s international routes, with locals buying eighty percent of these meals.